cleanbill/suppy-stack/README.md

 # suppy-stack
-A untidy playground for playing with swr, next, apollo server in a docker-compose stack
+A untidy playground for playing with [SWR](https://swr.vercel.app/), next, apollo server in a docker-compose stack

 **Start the stack up**